legoguy1000/cyberChallenge/README.md

 ```
 cd api/app
 ```
-Make a copy of the ini file and rename to config.ini
-Edit the config.ini with you DB information
+Make a copy of the ini file and rename to config.ini and edit the config.ini with you DB information
 ```
 mv config.example.ini config.ini
 ```